-and funds with the intention of generating a positive social and/or environmental impact alongside a financial return.
-Many impact investors hope that their investments will
+Impact investing means investing in companies, organisations and funds with the intention of generating a positive social and/or environmental impact alongside a financial return.
+Many impact investors hope that their investments will produce immediate benefits in terms of helping to solve major social problems, such as securing a sustainable food supply, affordable housing, accessible and affordable healthcare, and clean technology.

-It is concerned primarily with making a positive contribution to society, whereas responsible investment is generally reason have a higher risk profile.
-Another big difference with very interested in measuring their social impact as well as
+Impact investing is not a synonym for responsible investment.
+It is concerned primarily with making a positive contribution to society, whereas responsible investment is generally designed to prevent certain adverse social impacts.
+Moreover, most impact investment funds have a relatively long investment horizon (of five to seven years), are less liquid than conventional (responsible) investment funds and for this reason have a higher risk profile.
+Another big difference with responsible investment is that impact investment funds are very interested in measuring their social impact as well as their financial return.